 This is what I had to do.

-I had to take a step back and just focus on myself and my children.
+I made the decision to control my postpartum journey by taking a step back and just focus on myself and my children.
 Nothing else.
 I took a deep breath.
 Many of them.
 Whenever I felt myself getting overwhelmed I took a deep breath.
 I learned to take a break and allow my mother to take over.
 My son was beyond helpful with his new little sister.
 I started making sure I ate regularly (even when it felt more like a chore), drank more water, and rested more when she rested.
 Who cares if there was a pile of laundry that needed to be folded.
 My mom came over more and helped me around the house.
 Then breastfeeding was so much easier!
 I stopped pumping and only latched her on.
 No pain.
 It made the nightly feedings so much easier and our bond was everything to me.

 I was able to stay home with her for 3 months; going back to work was tough.
 But my milk supply began to minimize.
 I held on as long as I could but we made it about 19 weeks and I completely stopped and you know what?
 It was okay, I didn’t stress it, I was proud that I made it that far.